paulmelnikow/ObjCMongoDB/README.md

      MongoKeyedPredicate and MongoUpdateRequest are meant to be natural in Cocoa, rather than conform to the underlying Mongo keywords.

 ## Status

- -   Based on v0.7.1 of the driver
- -   Tested under OS X 10.6+ with and without ARC
- -   Should work fine under iOS

 Mostly complete.
 Some missing pieces: